general-molecular-simulations/so3lr/README.md

 ```

 For more in-depth evaluation using Python, check out the [example notebook](https://github.com/general-molecular-simulations/so3lr/blob/main/examples/evaluate_so3lr_on_dataset.ipynb).

+The CLI, repository, and model are still developing.
+We would appreciate if you report any errors or incosistencies.

 ## Atomic Simulation Environment
 To get an Atomic Simulation Environment (ASE) calculator with energies and forces predicted